cloudfoundry/java-buildpack/docs/util-caches.md

 ```

 ## `JavaBuildpack::Util::DownloadCache`
-The [`DownloadCache`][download_cache] is the most generic of the three caches.
+The [`DownloadCache`][] is the most generic of the three caches.
 It allows you to create a cache that persists files any that write access is available.
 The constructor signature looks the following:

 ```ruby
 # Creates an instance of the cache that is backed by the filesystem rooted at +cache_root+